 June 4, 2010

 On Wednesday, June 2, USDA’s National Institute of Food and Agriculture (NIFA) held a stakeholder listening session on its largest competitive research grants program, the Agriculture and Food Research Initiative (AFRI).
-NSAC’s Policy Director Ferd Hoefner and member organizations, the Organic Farming Research Foundation and the Union of Concerned Scientists, delivered oral remarks.
+NSAC’s Policy Director Ferd Hoefner and member organizations, the Organic Farming Research Foundation and the Market Forces, delivered oral remarks.

 Significantly overhauled, the AFRI 2010 Requests for Applications (RFAs) focus on five “challenge” areas — climate change, childhood obesity, bioenergy, food safety, and global food security — and one foundational program area focused on funding smaller, research-only grants.